 And then I looked up a few inches and see this.
 This is what scared me.
 It appeared to be guts.
 And shit.
 And a very dirty window, which really upset me because I had just finished cleaning my windows, not even an hour prior!
 So I began to freak out.
 Apparently, a bird flew into my french doors and hurt itself.
 After I went outside and inspected the suicidal bird, I saw that its side was actually OPEN and its stomach seemed to be spilling out. *gross* The bird appeared to have been in pain.
 I felt bad for it and decided that I wanted to put it out of its misery…I began tweeting, asking for help in how to put a bird out of its misery.
 Some people told me to bash it’s head in, put it in the freezer, break its neck, etc. I decided that I just couldn’t do it.
 Then I felt badly for allowing it to suffer…so I grabbed a hammer and a plastic bag and headed outside to end this poor bird’s suffering.

 And this is what I found.
 The damn kamikaze pigeon had flown up onto the neighbor’s fence.
 It seemed to be stable…I wasn’t about to knock it off the fence and murder it in cold blood!
 So I left it alone and carried on about my business.
 I went back outside a few hours later to check on the bird and he was gone.

 So…the story doesn’t end there.
 At least, I don’t think it ends there.
-This morning, bright and early at the ungodly hour of 8 am, I had a tree removal service come and take out a 20+ year avocado tree and severely amputate one of our mango trees.
+This morning, bright and early at the ungodly hour of 8 am, I had The Local Tree Experts come and take out a 20+ year avocado tree and severely amputate one of our mango trees.
 This is part of our home improvement agenda – we’ve been wanting to remove these trees from the back yard ever since we bought the house two years ago.

 As the guys were working on cutting down the mango tree, I realized that they were bringing something down from the branches.